carpentries-incubator/Pipeline_Training_with_Nextflow/_episodes/06-Nextflow_Best_Practice.md

 If you have separated your workflow (`.nf`) from your configuration (`.config`) then the comments within these files naturally serve two audiences.
 Comments in the `.config` file can be verbose and explain the intent of the workflow as well as how all the different parameters should be set and will be used.
 Comments in the `.nf` file can be more technical and explain the logic behind the implementation.

-### Explaining your operators
-NextFlow channels are the glue that holds everything together.
-Any time that you need to modify the output of one process before sending to another process, you'll perform a channel operation.
-The chanel operators don't always perform as you might predict based on their names (e.g. [cross](https://www.nextflow.io/docs/latest/operator.html#cross) requires a key).

-So explain what your operators are doing because they are hard for humans to parse.

 ## Metadata for your workflow
 NextFlow has many different [configuration scopes](https://www.nextflow.io/docs/latest/config.html#config-scopes) within which you can define variables.